llvm/llvm-project/clang/docs/SourceBasedCodeCoverage.rst

 To reduce memory usage, you can limit the maximum number of test vectors per expression with ``-Xclang -fmcdc-max-test-vectors=m``.
-If the number of test vectors that result from analyzing an expression exceeds m, a warning will be issued and the expression will be excluded in the MC/DC coverage.
+If the number of test vectors resulting from the analysis of an expression exceeds ``m``, a warning will be issued and the expression will be excluded from the MC/DC coverage.

 The number of test vectors ``m``, for ``n`` terms in an expression, can be ``m <= 2^n`` in the theoretical worst case, but is usually much smaller.